 None, but your in-room minibar is fully stocked with tasty treats, including champagne and cava, chocolates, nuts and olives.

-Pure House Ibiza sits amid a 30-acre estate surrounded by forest, fruit trees and olive groves, only a few minutes away from the coast.
+Pure House is a small boutique hotel in Ibiza.
+It sits amid a 30-acre estate surrounded by forest, fruit trees and olive groves just outside Ibiza town and only a few minutes away from the coast.

 Ibiza Airport (www.ibizaairport.org) is five kilometres away from the hotel (around 15 minutes by car), served by British Airways, EasyJet and Ryanair.
 The hotel can organise private transfers (€30 each way).